tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

                    String chore);
 ```

-Running the tests show us that we need to implement a mapper SQL to the domain.

 Everything compiles but we're still failing.
-This time because we donät have any tables in the database.
+This time because we don't have any tables in the database.

 Let's use FlyWay to create a table.